Tag: 2015

 The below Parliamentary question was asked by Luciana Berger on 2015-02-10.

-To ask the Secretary of State for Health, how many children and young people were admitted to hospital due to mental health problems in each year since 2009-10.
+To ask the Secretary of State for Health, how many children and young people were diagnosed with a mental health problem in A&E in each year since 2009-10.

 Norman Lamb